 When I ran for City Council in 2016, I promised I would work closely with you, the residents of the First District, to make Richmond and the First District a better place to live for all.
 Our city has made significant strides since 2016.
 Together, we have fully funded Richmond Public Schools for the past three years and increased its budget by $22 million.
 We built three new schools to give our kids the resources they need to succeed.
-We brought NextUp RVA to Albert Hill so our students can participate in positive activities like art and chess after school.
+We brought the afterschool program NextUp RVA to Albert Hill so our students can participate in productive activities like art and chess.
 We added pedestrian safety features and bike lanes to our streets to support all travelers in Richmond.
 We expanded GRTC by creating the Pulse bus rapid transit line and added new stops throughout the city to give residents access to jobs and educational opportunities.
-We improved our city’s basic services, paving 40% of the roads in the First District and adding functionality and better response times to the RVA 311 hotline and app.
-Richmond has moved boldly forward.
+We more than doubled the city’s paving budget and will have paved 40% of the roads in the First District by June 2021.
+We added functionality and better response times to the RVA 311 hotline and app.
+Since 2016, Richmond has moved boldly forward.

 Navigating these crises has not been and will not be easy.
 It takes experience, grit, and compassion to get through these tough times, and we depend on our leaders to guide us.
 I am prepared to lead the First District and our city forward in this tumultuous period of our history.
 I have spent nearly my entire career in public service, first at City Hall where I changed how our government works, to my role at Civic Innovator, advising international foundations and cities across the globe how to improve their operations, to my term as your City Councilman, where I addressed some of our city’s biggest problems.
 I have a deep understanding of how our government works and what our community needs.
 At this moment, our city needs a proven leader who will listen to Richmonders and deliver on our priorities.
 I am that leader.